siiky/siiky.github.io/algebra/cat_theory_perf.md

 category representing our complicated (imaginary) program, with performance annotations.
 The program takes an input `I` and transforms it into some output `O`.
 For simplicity, we'll only represent the most performant morphism between each two objects.
-And because naming is hard, a morphism between `X` and `Y` will be named `xy`: `xy : X -> Y`.

 ![Complicated Category](assets/ctp-complicated-cat.svg)

 Omitted labels because they clutter too much. {X, Y, Z, W} form a complete graph.
-Now finding the most performant way to write our program, is finding the shortest weighted path between `I` and `O`.
-The hardest part is coming up with different implementations and analyzing their performance, really, because even a _computer_ can find the best way to write the program.
+Now finding the most performant way to write our program, is finding the shortest weighted path between `I` and `O`, with the performance as the weight.
+The hardest part is coming up with different implementations and analyzing their performance, really, because even a _computer_ can find the best way to optimize the program.

 [ct]: https://en.wikipedia.org/wiki/Category_theory
 [cat]: https://en.wikipedia.org/wiki/Category_(mathematics)